 Ideally, the CAC includes all your sales and marketing cost, including people.
 Just divide your all up marketing and sales spend by the total number of paying customers for a given period of time.
 Don't overcomplicate this.
 Be generous and include all costs that you should allocate to your sales and marketing functions.

 Using, for example, the LTV: CAC ratio to show the ROI on getting new customers is key to determining marketing investments.

 As you start understanding the all-up cost to service your paying customers, it's time to add this to the dashboard.
 Include the cost of your Customer Success team (onboarding, support), infrastructure and product (cloud capacity, engineering investments into the service) and the cost of retaining your customers with special programs (loyalty campaigns, incentives, promotions).

 For a SaaS company, the ongoing cost of running a service is the key to profitability.
 As you get insights into your CTS you can start targeting the customers who are the ideal customers for your bottom line.

-With these metrics on your dashboard, you can manage your SaaS marketing function responsibly.
+With these KPIs on your SaaS dashboard, you can manage your SaaS marketing function responsibly.